ArcadeCity/branding/README.md

 ### Typography note

-Our website and app use the beautiful [Gotham](https://www.typography.com/fonts/gotham/overview/) font, but it requires a license to use.
+Our website, logo and app use the beautiful [Gotham](https://www.typography.com/fonts/gotham/overview/) font, but it requires a license to use.
 For a free/open alternative we recommend [Open Sans](https://fonts.google.com/specimen/Open+Sans?selection.family=Open+Sans).